vectordotdev/vector/docs/usage/configuration/transforms/coercer.md

 ---
-description: Accepts `log` events and allows you to coerce event fields into fixed types.
+description: Accepts `log` events and allows you to coerce log fields into fixed types.
 ---

 <!--